marcusgeorgievski/indeed-job-scrape/README.md

   * n/a if any data is not present

 Intended uses:
-* bar graph gives you a good visual of which skills are more used than others, perhaps you should choose to learn the more used skills
+* bar graph gives you a good visual of which skills are more used than others, perhaps you should choose to learn the skills with the most mentions first
 * The csv file allows you to quickly see all the important data, condensed.
 A link is provided to go to the specific job listing

-Warnings:
+Note:
 * The location variable does not currently work, detailed in comments

 Possible Confusions
-* Two link lists: sometimes the link retrived from the 'All Listings' pages vs the specific listings page are different. skill_search = True provides a link that is much more likely to be valid.
+* Three 'link' lists: Can be ignored, this is for functionality.
+Sometimes the link retrived from the 'All Listings' pages vs the specific listings page are different. skill_search = True provides a link that is much more likely to be valid.

 Future improvement:
+* front end work; Website/webapp, Tkinter, etc?
 * Eventually work with more data
 * Fix location entry
 * Different job sites; glassdoor, monster?
-* front end work; Website/webapp, Tkinter?